This tacky wax has very good holding power. You will find you need less than you think. This small 1-inch block will be all you ever really need!

 Here are ways that we use Holding Wax when making Projects with LED

-Initially, this is a non-permanent solution like a sticky note allowing the user to test different positions without leaving glue at any place.
-In a week or less a small amount of holding wax harden up.
+Initially, this is a non-permanent solution like a sticky note allowing the user to test different positions without leaving glue in any place.
+Eventually, a small amount of tacky wax will harden up.

 - The holding wax is a great way of tacking up LED wires that are hanging into an undesirable location

-- holding wax is great for fitting a LED in an oversized hole, or mounting a square LED in a round hole or a round LED into a square hole.
+- Tacky Holding wax is great for fitting an LED into an oversized hole or mounting a square LED in a round hole or a round LED into a square hole.